brianefranklin/homelab-microk8s-setup/README.md

 # probablyfine-servers

-This repository contains the infrastructure-as-code and configuration scripts for managing a home lab environment.
-The primary goal is to establish a robust CI/CD pipeline using self-hosted services.
+This repository contains the setup scripts and configuration directions for standing up a home lab environment.
+The primary goal is to establish the foundation for a robust CI/CD pipeline using self-hosted services.

 ## Key Components